tomods/GrinderController/README.md

 See also the hw_design files in this repo.
 Note that the latest HW design (hw_design_v3.jpeg) does contain an error in the power jack disconnection circuitry.
 The P-Channel MOSFET disconnecting the "Rest" from the power jack has been replaced by the circuit described (and simulated) in transistortest.asc.
+This enables the high-side switch to be normally closed – so that the battery can be charged even when the Pico is unpowered.

 ## Measuring the Voltage